Claiming For Vinyl Chloride Exposure

 You could be able to claim vinyl chloride exposure compensation if your employer has failed to protect you from harm.
 Vinyl chloride is a clear substance that is manufactured in order to make polyvinyl chloride, more commonly referred to as PVC.
 PVC is used in lots of different plastic products, including clothes.
 However, vinyl chloride contains certain thermal degradation products that are released when it is heated.
 These products, or chemicals, can be very dangerous to humans if they are exposed to them.

 If your job role centres around the production of plastic, you are more likely to be at risk of exposure to these chemicals than other job roles.
-To find out how much vinyl chloride exposure compensation you can claim, speak to Jefferies Solicitors today.

 All employers have a duty of care to protect the health and safety of their employees.
 Therefore, they have to follow certain health and safety regulations as outlined by the Health and Safety Executive (HSE).
 These regulations include: